jbinto/ansible-ubuntu-rails-server/README.md

 tugboat authorize
 ```

 Edit `./vars/digitalocean.yml`.

+* Note that `hostname` must be a real FQDN you own, and the DNS must be pointing to DigitalOcean.
-You can use `tugboat` to acquire the magic numbers needed for region/image/size IDs.
+* You can use `tugboat` to acquire the magic numbers needed for region/image/size IDs.

 ```
 ansible-playbook -i local provision-digitalocean.yml